abauville/pyCFD/README.md

 # pyCFD
-lightweight computation fluid dynamics solver in python using the implicit finite-difference method
+lightweight computational fluid dynamics solver in python using the implicit finite-difference method